scikit-learn-contrib/qolmat/docs/analysis.rst

 b.
 PKLM Test
 ^^^^^^^^^^^^

 The :ref:`PKLM [2]<PKLM-article>` (Projected Kullback-Leibler MCAR) test compares the distributions of different missing patterns on random projections in the variable space of the data.
 This recent test applies to mixed-type data.
-It is not implemented yet in Qolmat.
+The :class:`PKLMTest` is now implemented in Qolmat.
+To carry out this test, we perform random projections in the variable space of the data.
+These random projections allow us to construct a fully observed sub-matrix and an associated number of missing patterns.
+The idea is then to compare the distributions of the missing patterns through the Kullback-Leibler distance.
+To do this, the distributions for each pattern are estimated using Random Forests.

 References
 ----------